-(1) General.
-The commission may take enforcement action in response to a utility's failure to comply with the provisions of Chapter 19.405 RCW, this chapter of the commission's rules, or a commission order implementing those requirements.

-(2) Procedure.
-The commission may take enforcement action in the following types of proceedings:

-(a) Complaint.
-The commission may bring a complaint against a utility pursuant to RCW 80.04.380 and WAC 480-07-300, et seq.

-(b) Penalty Assessment.
-The commission may assess penalties as provided in RCW 80.04.405 and WAC 480-07-915.
+- (1) General.
+The commission may take enforcement action in response to a utility's failure to comply with the provisions of Chapter 19.405 RCW, this chapter of the commission's rules, or a commission order implementing those requirements. - (2) Procedure.
+The commission may take enforcement action in the following types of proceedings: - (a) Complaint.
+The commission may bring a complaint against a utility pursuant to RCW 80.04.380 and WAC 480 07 300, et seq. - (b) Penalty Assessment.
+The commission may assess penalties as provided in RCW 80.04.405 and WAC 480 07 915. - (c) Other.
+The commission may take enforcement action in any proceeding in which a utility's compliance with the provisions of Chapter 19.405 RCW, this chapter of the commission's rules, or a commission order implementing those

+Commented [PSE89]: All of WAC 480-100-665 should be struck from the rules.
+The Commission already has the authority to assess penalties and take enforcement actions under existing law and regulations.
+These provisions are unnecessary, and their inclusion seems to suggest the Commission may intend to exercise this authority beyond the penalty authority contemplated in CETA under RCW 19.405.090, which is completely inconsistent with the Commission's stated intention to allow utilities flexibility and the ability to learn in the early years leading up to the 2030 compliance milestone.

-(c) Other.
-The commission may take enforcement action in any proceeding in which a utility's compliance with the provisions of Chapter 19.405 RCW, this chapter of the commission's rules, or a commission order implementing those requirements is at issue, including but not limited to a utility's general rate case.
+requirements is at issue, including but not limited to a utility's general rate case.